|

 Challenge: Puppies tend to jump on people when they’re excited.

 Tip: Teach them an alternative behavior, like sitting, when greeting people.
-Reward them when they keep their paws down.
+Reward them when they keep their paws on the ground.

 Mistake to avoid: Giving attention (positive or negative) when your puppy jumps up.
 This can inadvertently reinforce the behavior.